bigaidred/Breakout/README.md

 * GameLoop
 * Better ball physics (Box2D)
 * Leaderboards
-* More ball types (e.g., multiball, sticky ball [where you shoot the ball from the paddle every time], tiny ball, big ball, brick-tracking ball)
+* More ball types (e.g., multiball, sticky ball \[where you shoot the ball from the paddle every time], tiny ball, big ball, brick-tracking ball)
 * Sounds with increasing tone between bounces.
 * Implement commentary with calls to an LLM such as LLama

 # Time Details and Changelist

 <Add information to this section about the time you've taken for this task along with a professional changelist.>

+Adrian Herrero Redden - 2202936

+-Fixed compiler error caused by circular dependency - 5 mins

+-Added mouse control which can be toggled on and off with 'M' - 10 mins

+-Implemented a handle input function to game manager to distinguish updates from inputs - 3 mins